PEOPLE

 Dr James Nye – Founder

-Dr Nye has been involved in clocks since the age of fourteen, when he was put in charge of a Gents master-clock system at his school in Sussex.
+James has been involved in clocks since the age of fourteen, when he was put in charge of a Gents distributed time system at his school in Sussex.
 This sparked an abiding interest in electric timekeeping.

-Following graduation from Balliol College, Oxford, James entered a career in commerce.
-In 2011 he completed a PhD in financial history at King’s College, London.
-His thesis included case studies of Victorian and Edwardian electric clock companies.
+Following graduation from Balliol College, Oxford, James worked in commerce, though horology increasingly filled his time.
+In 2011 he completed a PhD in history at King’s College, London.
+His thesis focussed on company promotion and included case studies of Victorian and Edwardian electric clock companies.

-Throughout his career, James has assembled a wide-ranging collection of electric time artefacts enjoyed by many visiting specialists and enthusiasts over the last thirty years.
+Throughout his career, James has assembled a wide-ranging collection of electric time artefacts enjoyed by many visiting specialists and enthusiasts over the last thirty-five years.
+In addition to research into the emergence of distributed accurate timekeeping from the late nineteenth century onwards, a field in which he collaborates with David Rooney, James has in recent years covered much earlier ground, and researched clockmakers across the seventeenth and eighteenth centuries.

-James is chairman of the council of the AHS, and sits on the editorial advisory panel for Antiquarian Horology.
-He is a long-standing member of the BHI, a Life Member of the NAWCC, belongs to the Deutsche Gesellschaft fur Chronometrie as well as Chronometrophilia, and is also a liveryman and member of the court of the Worshipful Company of Clockmakers.
+James is chairman of the council of the AHS, and has been Secretary of its Electrical Horology Group since 1996.
+He is a long-standing member of the BHI, a Life Member of the NAWCC, belongs to the Deutsche Gesellschaft fur Chronometrie as well as Chronometrophilia.
+He is a Past Master of the Worshipful Company of Clockmakers.

 Publications: